Updated: February 2020

 This post describes 15 ways to share data with Power BI.
 The golden rule when sharing Power BI content is the author and recipient must both be Power BI Pro users.
 Your Office 365 admin assigns Power BI Pro Licences, and you pay per user per Month.
 There is an alternative to shared capacity where you purchase dedicated capacity via Power BI Premium.
 As a Power BI Pro User, you share content to Premium capacity that any number of free users can consume.
 There are also free options to share data as detailed above.

-General Data Protection Regulation (GDPR) is happening 25/05/2018.
+General Data Protection Regulation happened in 2018.
 GDPR is extremely relevant for Power BI where the beauty of the product is the simplicity of sharing data.
 GDPR is a whole other blog post, suffice to say you should avoid importing personally identifiable data into Power BI datasets.
 That data could potentially be shared or exported using any of the methods detailed above.
 You have then lost control and governance of that data.
 Data visualisation tools provide meaning by grouping large volumes of data into visually appealing graphs and charts.
 There is usually no requirement to report a customer’s email address, national insurance or social security number using such a tool, so avoid giving the report author permission to read such data where possible.

 There are numerous variables within a Power BI Project, including:

 - Data source - e.g. Analysis Services, database, flat file.